modmail-dev/logviewer/README.md

 ## Discord OAuth2

-Protecting your logs with a login (Discord Oauth2 support) is a premium feature, only available to [Patrons](https://patreon.com/kyber).
+Protecting your logs with a login (Discord Oauth2 support) is a premium feature, only available to [Premium members](https://buymeacoffee.com/modmaildev).

 ## Contributing